 In the book of Job we have the story of Job’s 3 trusted old friends telling him that he — in so many words — is actually a fake.

-They can only look back at “what always was, has been, traditions, the rules of the church, their doctrines.”
+They can only look back at “what always has been, traditions, the rules of the church, their doctrines.”

 They are convinced that outward appearance is an accurate measurement of inward spiritual conditions.